Fridges That Talk

 The Ministry of Health of Haiti was suffering from a compromised supply chain but had no way of managing the collection and distribution of data related to the failures as well as the necessary training and content to address the issues.
 What started as an opportunity in Haiti, helped create our foundational principles we still live and breathe today.

 Our founders, Nathan Mueller, Manvir Sandhu, and Jesse Barker were first brought together at HP where they first implemented Salesforce for an internal project and fell in love with the platform.
-Soon after, the Zennify founders were introduced to the CDC and Unicef Haiti where the discovered that 50% of vaccines fridges audited had failures, compromising viability.
+Soon after, the Zennify founders were introduced to the CDC and Unicef Haiti where they discovered that 50% of vaccines fridges audited had failures, compromising viability.

 Manvir, Nathan, and Jesse worked together with the Ministry of Health of Haiti to create “Fridges That Talk” using Salesforce.
-By leveraging Salesforce cloud, IOT sensor, and simple user experiences, they were able to successfully pilot and proof the concept of leveraging Communities.
+By leveraging Salesforce cloud, IOT sensor, and simple user experiences, they were able to successfully pilot and proove the concept of leveraging Communities.

 This resulted in the WHO changing its approach to vaccine security for the global supply chain and created a national portal with live supply chain data, automated alarms, notifications, training, and management.